NKjoep/MooContentAssist/README.md

 ChangeLog
 -----------
+* 01 Jul 2010 v0.70.4 - converter from xml to words object
 * 27 Jun 2010 v0.70 - theme changer, new demo with theme toggler
 * 11 Jun 2010 v0.70 - configurable number of item shown in the box
 * 10 Jun 2010 v0.70 - scrollable result box, scrollable result box shows always the current item in the middle